Zinidia/Pelinstaller/README.md

 ### ⚠️ Pelican is in beta so this script may not work if breaking changes are made, this script will also be recoded to use Docker Compose in the coming days :construction:

 Welcome to the Pelinstaller repository!
 This installer is a hard fork of [ForestRacks's Pterodactyl Installer](https://github.com/ForestRacks/PteroInstaller) and is specifically designed for people to easily install and set up the Pelican on Debian-based or RHEL-based machines.
-If you encounter any issues during the installation process, our troubleshooting section has some helpful tips.
+If you encounter any issues during the installation process, post an issue on our GitHub repository for assistance.

 Learn more about [Pelican's Project](https://pelican.dev/) here.
 This script is a third-party utility and not associated with the official Pelican Project.